Montana

 Secretary Haaland Announces Progress Toward Conservation and Restoration of Wildlife Corridors and Habitat Connectivity

-GPS collars deployed on elk in the Tex Creek herd between 2007 and 2009 revealed that the herd migrates an average of 40 miles between their summer and winter ranges within the Caribou Range of the Tex Creek Wildlife Management Area in Idaho.
-WASHINGTON — Secretary of the Interior Deb Haaland today announced several actions the …
+[ad_1] GPS collars deployed on elk in the Tex Creek herd between 2007 and 2009 revealed that the herd migrates an average of 40 miles between their summer and winter ranges within the Caribou Range of the Tex Creek Wildlife Management Area in Idaho.
+WASHINGTON — Secretary of the Interior Deb Haaland today announced several actions …

 Read moreSecretary Haaland Announces Progress Toward Conservation and Restoration of Wildlife Corridors and Habitat Connectivity